mattdesl/2d-context/README.md

 #### `ctx = require('2d-context')([opt])`

-Creates a new canvas with optional parameters:
+Gets a new canvas context with optional parameters:

 - `canvas` a canvas element to use, otherwise creates a new element
 - `width` a width to set, otherwise no change